The General (insurance)

-The General Insurance is a licensed insurance agency that is a subsidiary of Sentry Insurance that focuses on auto insurance.
+The General Insurance, doing business as The General, founded in 1963, is a licensed insurance agency that is a subsidiary of Sentry Insurance that focuses on auto insurance.
 In 2012, the company was acquired by American Family Insurance; The General brand remained as a separate brand.
 In 2024 Sentry Insurance announced that it would acquire The General from American Family Insurance for $1.7 Billion, and the acquisition finalized on January 1, 2025.

 The General specializes in insuring drivers who are considered "high risk" whose car insurance premiums are typically more expensive.
 Tiku Raval is the current president of The General.

 History

 The General began selling insurance in 1963, under the company name Permanent General Agency.
 Later, the name was changed to Permanent General Assurance Corporation (PGAC), and in 2012, it was announced that Permanent General and all affiliated companies will unify under the one brand name "The General."

 Since 2016, retired professional basketball player Shaquille O'Neal has endorsed and appeared in numerous commercials for the company.